More than Carbon: Cradle-to-Grave environmental impacts of GenAI training on the Nvidia A100 GPU: Results

 \subsection{GPU-level Intermediate Life Cycle Impact Assessment}

-In this section, intermediate impacts results are presented at the scale of the physical Nvidia A100 SXM 40GB GPU card throughout its lifecycle with an additional focus on the manufacturing stage.
-A usage context similar to BLOOM was considered with the following parameters : 3-year operational lifespan, assuming continuous operation at maximum capacity (100\% utilization) with power consumption at 400W, connected to the French electricity grid in 2022.
-The impacts at the scale of the GPU card reveal variations in environmental burden distribution across the four life cycle stages, i.e., manufacturing, distribution, use and EoL, for 16 impact categories (see Fig. \ref{fig:product_LCA}).\\ The use phase emerges as the dominant contributor across 11 out of 16 categories.
+We present intermediate impacts results at the scale of the individual Nvidia A100 SXM 40GB GPU, with detailed focus on the manufacturing stage.
+The assessment assumes operational parameters consistent with the BLOOM training infrastructure and context: 3-year operational lifespan, continuous operation at maximum capacity (100\% utilization) with power consumption at 400W, connected to the French electricity grid (2022 carbon intensity).
+Environmental impacts vary at the scale of the GPU card across the four life cycle stages, i.e., manufacturing, distribution, use and end-of-life (EoL) and across 16 impact categories (see Fig. \ref{fig:product_LCA}).\\ The use phase dominates 11 out of 16 categories.
 Particularly for the impact category climate change, the use phase contributes to about 87\% of total impact, despite the energy consumption being based on the French electricity mix that is predominantly based on nuclear energy.
-The use phase also contributes high shares to the categories resource use (fossil fuels) ($\geq$98\%), ionizing radiation ($\geq$96\%), EF-particulate matter ($\geq$95\%), eutrophication (terrestrial) ($\geq$90\%), and acidification ($\geq$79\%) indicating the energy-intensive nature of the product's operational stage.
+The use phase similarly contributes high shares to the categories resource use (fossil fuels) ($\geq$98\%), ionizing radiation ($\geq$96\%), EF-particulate matter ($\geq$95\%), eutrophication (terrestrial) ($\geq$90\%), and acidification ($\geq$79\%) reflecting the energy-intensive nature of GPU operations.
 The elevated ionizing radiation impact can be attributed to the substantial contribution of nuclear energy to France's electricity grid composition.\\

+The manufacturing stage represents the second most dominant life cycle stage, with substantial contributions to 5 out of 16 impact categories.
+Specifically, human toxicity (cancer) ($\geq$99\%), human toxicity (non-cancer) ($\geq$56\%), resource use, minerals and metals ($\geq$85\%) and ecotoxicity (freshwater) ($\geq$37\%).
+This reflects the material extraction and processing activities associated with product fabrication, particularly the use of metals and chemical substances in manufacturing processes.
+The substantial contribution to ozone depletion ($\geq$83\%) partially reflect the release of HFC emissions and other ozone-depleting substances during semiconductor manufacturing.
+Despite modeling the component transportation via air transport, the distribution contributes modestly across most categories, with its highest impact in marine eutrophication ($\geq$2\%) and terrestrial eutrophication ($\geq$1\%).
+The EoL stage contributes most substantially to freshwater ecotoxicity ($\geq$35\%) and land use ($\geq$18\%)\footnote{We exclude the analysis of water use results for the EoL stage, as the background database is subject to error in this particular criterion.}